 I make it easy to share my content with the plugin Better Click to Tweet for WordPress.
 Better Click to Tweet lets me take a phrase, quote, or phrase and turn it into a clickable graphic that people can easily share on Twitter with just one click.

-This way, if anyone likes that particular quote, they can easily click that link and immediately share it with their Twitter followers.
+In this way, if someone likes this particular quote, they can easily click on this link and immediately share it with their followers on Twitter.

-You can find easy to share buttons and widgets for any social media platform of your choice, but the main takeaway is to remove all obstacles that would prevent someone from taking the next step to share something you posted – and show them a one-click button that makes marketing your blog a lot easier.
+You can find easy-to-share buttons and widgets for any social media platform of your choice, but the main takeaway is to remove any obstacles that would prevent someone from taking the next step to share something you've posted - and present them with a one-click button that makes marketing your blog much easier.

 7. Network in your blog niche and make real connections

-If you want to be successful in almost any type of business (especially blogging), you need to invest time in building real, meaningful relationships, often referred to as networking.
+If you want to succeed in almost any type of business (especially blogging), you need to invest time in building real and meaningful relationships, often referred to as networking.

-Although I'm personally not the biggest fan of the word networking , because it involves a superficial and transactional relationship, it is nevertheless something that can be used to forge deeper, mutually value-driven relationships that open doors for you, get people interested in what you create and give you the opportunity to learn from people more experienced than you.
+Although I'm personally not the biggest fan of the word networking Because it involves a superficial and transactional relationship, it is nevertheless something that can be used to forge deeper, mutually value-oriented relationships that open doors for you, interest people in what you create, and give you the opportunity to learn from people more experienced than you.

-Meaningful networking has been fundamental to executing my blog's business plan, and it's something that can also help promote your blog in the months and years to come.
-Now, let's look at some of the ways I've used networking as a basic marketing strategy for blogging.
+Meaningful networking was fundamental to executing my blog's business plan, and it's something that can also help promote your blog in the months and years to come.
+Now, let's look at some of the ways I've used networking as a core marketing strategy for blogs.

 Find influencers in your niche on social media

-Social media is an easy first step to finding people in your niche who are already influential community members.
-All the major social media platforms can work for networking, it's more about choosing which channel will work best for you, as well as your blog niche .
+Social media is an easy first step to finding people in your niche who are already influential members of the community.
+All major social media platforms can work for networking; it's more about choosing the channel that suits you best, as well as... your blog niche .

 • If you blog about business and finance, you'll find some of your best connections on LinkedIn or Twitter.